More at rubyonrails.org:

-This section will provide a step-by-step guide to creating a job and enqueuing it.
+This section will provide a step-by-step guide to create a job and enqueue it.

 Active Job provides a Rails generator to create jobs.
 The following will create a job in app/jobs (with an attached test case under test/jobs):